EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: EgoPlan-Bench

-\textbf{Automatic QA Generation.} We evaluate Egocentric Embodied Planning with multiple-choice questions, which provides a more objective assessment of models compared with open-form prediction.
-With the filtered task goals, we use templates to automatically generate questions for egocentric embodied planning.
+\textbf{Automatic QA Generation.} With the filtered task goals, we use templates to automatically generate questions.
 As shown in the blue box in Figure \ref{fig:construction_pipeline}, the underlined words indicate the part to fill in with different task goals.
-For $N$ actions sharing the same task goal, we can obtain $N$ corresponding question-answering (QA) pairs.
-For each QA pair, we select a specific action as the ground-truth answer and randomly sample three distinct actions from the same task as negative choices.
+With the same task goal, we can derive several question-answering (QA) pairs that differ in task progress and current observations.
+For example, given a task goal involving $N$ {actions}, we can obtain $N$ corresponding QA pairs with each action as the ground-truth answer.

-\textbf{Visual Input Alignment.} The visual input attached to each QA pair contains the historical observations since the whole task begins and right before the ground-truth action occurs.
-The last frame of the visual input is the current observation for planning the next action.
-To prevent the models from cheating with the clues from hand-object interaction (e.g., a hand touching a tap implies turning it on or off), we set the end timestamp of the visual input as 0.5 seconds preceding the actual action segment.
+\textbf{Visual Input Alignment.} We align the visual input with the ground-truth answer for each QA pair.
+The visual input contains the historical observations since the whole task begins and right before the action described by the ground-truth answer occurs.
+The last frame of the visual input indicates the current observation for planning the next action.
+To prevent the models from cheating with the clues from hand-object interaction (e.g., a hand touching a tap implies turning it on or off), we set the end timestamp of the visual input as 0.5 seconds preceding the actual next-action segment.

-\textbf{Human Verification.} To ensure the reliability and objectiveness of our EgoPlan-Bench, the automatically generated QA pairs are further verified by human annotators.
-For each question, we ask the annotators to choose the answer they deem as the most reasonable based on visual observations or to skip the question if they find ambiguous options.
-We discard the questions where the annotators' choices do not match the ground-truth answers and those skipped by them.
-This results in 3.4K high-quality multiple-choice QA pairs in total which are well aligned with visual observations.
+\textbf{Negative Choice Selection.} For each QA pair, we randomly sample three distinct actions with the same task goal, excluding the ground-truth action, as negative choices.
+This challenging setting demands a deep understanding of the environment state from dynamic visual input and world knowledge, such as action order dependency, rather than just the semantic meanings of task goals and actions, to discern the correct action plan.
+All candidate options appear reasonable for the given task goal if the visual modality is ignored.
+To maintain consistent granularity among options and ensure a unique correct answer, each multiple-choice question has been verified by human annotators.

+\textbf{Human Verification.} We employ 10 expert annotators with at least a bachelor's degree to meticulously verify the accuracy of each auto-generated multiple-choice question.
+Initially, annotators must pass a quality assurance phase by pre-annotating 50 samples according to comprehensive guidelines, which are then reviewed by two senior annotators.
+During the main annotation phase, annotator pairs independently select the most suitable answers for each question based on the task goal and visual cues.
+They also flag questions with unclear visuals or ambiguous options for removal.
+We only retain questions with unanimous annotator agreement and alignment with the ground-truth answer, resulting in 5K high-quality evaluation instances closely correlated with visual observations.
+The detailed guidelines for human annotators are provided in Appendix~\ref{sec:annotation_guidlines}.